simphotonics/exception_templates/README.md

-These classes provide support for colourized console output and allow throwing *custom* errors and exceptions that can be distinguished by their *type argument*.
+These classes provide support for colourized console output and allow throwing *custom* errors and exceptions and catching exceptions based on their *type argument*.

 ## Usage
 To use this library,